nimiq/developer-center/learn/validator-score.md

 To better support smaller validators in our PoS network, we use a curve to represent the value of the previous step.
 This adjustment aims to reduce the penalty for validators who are not frequently selected for block production, while still incentivising active participation.

-The adjusted liveness score is calculated using the following formula:
+The adjusted availability score is calculated using the following formula:

 $$
 L=-\bar{L}^{2}+2\bar{L}